sqlalchemy/alembic/README.rst

 * Provide a library of ALTER constructs that can be used by any SQLAlchemy application.
 The DDL constructs build upon SQLAlchemy's own DDLElement base and can be used standalone by any application or script.
 * Don't break our necks over SQLite's inability to ALTER things.
-If you're using SQLite, you really should build a system of dumping your data and importing it back, as this backend simply does not support the migrations use case.
-Alembic has no issue talking to SQLite of course but most ALTER statements won't work.

-Alembic is working at a rudimentary level, and has been tested so far against Postgresql and Microsoft SQL Server.
-It works on SQLite to the degree that SQLite supports migrations (which is very little), and should also have partial functionality for MySQL, Oracle and Firebird (to the degree those databases support standard ANSI DDL).
+SQLite has almost no support for table or column alteration.
+This is by design by the SQLite developers, so Alembic foregoes implementing awkward and poorly-functional workarounds for this platform.
+  If you're serious about schema migrations, use a database that's just as serious!

+Documentation and status of Alembic is at http://packages.python.org/alembic/.